 Self-hardening is possible due to hardenability.
 Hardenability is the ability of steel to be cooled slowly.
 So it can achieve a hard martensitic microstructure rather than a soft ferrite-cementite microstructure.
 While tool steel’s hardenability was attributed to its high tungsten and manganese content, it was the manganese that allowed it to harden in the air.

-Tool steel round bar is a type of steel that is used in the manufacturing of tools.
+Tool steel round bar and h13 round bar is a type of steel that is used in the manufacturing of tools.
 It is made by rolling and forming a bar, which has an approximate diameter of 1-1/4” – 1-3/8”, from a rod or wire.
 Tool steel round stock is a type of tool steel that has been cut into smaller pieces with dimensions between 0.25″ and 0.5″.
 It can be machined and formed into various shapes such as bars, rods, rounds, squares, hexagons, and more.